sty2000/IntelliVerify/README.md

-# IntelliVerify
+# IntelliVerify Introduction
-This is a pratical assignment for the course Web Data Processing Systems.
+This is a pratical assignment for the course Web Data Processing Systems named IntelliVerify.

 This program is designed to improve the performance of large language models such as LLaMA.
 Our main implementations include: